-We can duplicate that same, good ole southern flavor without using any of those artery clogging ingredients…..and it tastes just as good if not better.
+We can duplicate that same, good ole southern flavor without using any of those artery-clogging ingredients…..and it tastes just as good if not better.

-Country Vegan Cornbread
+Simple Vegan Cornbread

 Thoroughly mix all the dry ingredients together in a large bowl, and with a large spoon or rubber spatula, slowly stir in the applesauce and maple syrup.

 Now that the batter is done you can pour it into the pan of your choice.
-I like to use my seasoned iron skillet.
-You could also use a cake pan or muffin tin.
-Line whatever you’re using with parchment paper to prevent sticking.
+I like to use my cast-iron skillet or this cute little corn stick mold.

 Bake at 350 degrees for 30 minutes or until an inserted toothpick comes out clean